hackbinghamton/CybersecurityWorkshop/sql-injection/introToSQLInjections.md

 ### Quick example using basic SQL syntax

-Lets assume we have a table `shop_items` containing surface level information for items being listed on an online store.
-Also pretend the number values are implicitly counted as USD.
+Let's assume we have a table `shop_items` containing surface level information for items being listed on an online store.
+Also pretend that the number values are implicitly counted as USD.

 |item   |price   |
 |---	|---	 |